dryark/stf_ios_support/README.md

 1. Start coordinator/provider on each provider machine

 ### Handling video not working
-1. Run `./view_log -proc ios_video_stream` to check for errors from video fetching and frame serving process
+1. Run `./view_log proc ios_video_pull` to check for errors fetching h264 data from the IOS device
-1. Run `./view_log -proc h264_to_jpeg` to check for errors from video decoding process
+1. Run `./view_log -proc h264_to_jpeg` to check for errors decoding h264 into jpegs
+1. Run `./view_log -proc ios_video_stream` to check for errors streaming jpegs via websocket to browser

 1. Reboot your IOS device and try again

 ### Increase clicking speed